woody34/L2RBot/README.md

 Lineage 2 Revolution Pixel Bot

-I am currently refactoring the bot to work with the US release of the game, specifically v1.x.

-I have tested the following features and I am mostly satisfied with their consistant performance:
-Weekly Quest

-I have tested the following and they are working but not quite as desired:
-Main Quest,
-Scroll Quest

-The following are features that are still being refactored.
+The bot is compatabile with Linage 2: Revolutions v1.x.

+As of 12/28/17 the bot supports Nox and Bluestacks.
+It can interact with Nox or Bluestacks via Windows API's or directly with the Android OS via ADB.

+The bot completes the folowing quests:

+Main,
+Weekly,
+Scroll,
-Daily Dungeon
+Daily Dungeon,
-Tower of Insoloence
+Tower of Insolence
-Alter of Darkness(I will get this to where I can have a quick feature release once Rifts are release into the game)

 This bot is configured to use NoxPlayer to emulate Android on your PC.
 It has been tested with Nox Player v5.0-v6.0.

-I am open to feedback, if you would like a feature added or changed let me know!
+I am open to feedback and I am looking for colaborators.
+Feel free to create an issue ticket if you want something changed or would like to collaborate.